bayerf42/Lox68k/doc/extensions.md

 ## <a id="list"></a>List datatype
 A new data type List has been added.
-It is a dynamic array of any Lox values, which is indexed by a numeric index ranging from 0 to the length of the array minus 1.
+It is a dynamic array of any Lox values, which is indexed by an integer index.
 Since lists are mutable values, you can assign to an indexed location in a list.

 Lists can be created in several ways, by the `list` native which creates a list of *n* elements optionally initializing it with a value.